Chandu4221/flipkart-affiliate-client/README.md

 Get the Product Feed of The API
 ```
 fkClient.getProductsFeedListing().then(function(value){
-	console.log(value); //object with status and bodyContent
+	console.log(value); //object with status, error and body
 });
 ```